neokii/op4/README.md

 ***Cluster Speed***

-   - Uses the speed of the gauge cluster instead GPS speed.
+   - Uses the speed of the gauge cluster instead Wheel speeds.

 ***LDWS toggle***